In honor of Father’s Day, Philly.com/health and the Philadelphia Inquirer want to salute our Dads, who teach us lessons large and small.

 We are particularly interested in lessons you have garnered from your father about health and living well.
 It can be something you picked up from observing the big guy or some wisdom he passed on or an example he set (good or bad).

-The first runners pushed off the starting line for the 2012 Blue Cross Broad Street Run at 8:30 a.m. on May 6.
-Check out all of our coverage of the race, including photos, video, interviews with the winners and profiles of 21 of the runners.
+The first runners pushed off the starting line for the 2013 Independence Blue Cross Broad Street Run in Philadelphia at 8:30 a.m. on May 5, 2013.
+Check out race photos, interviews with the winners, and profiles of inspiring local runners.

 More than 1.6 million people are expected to be diagnosed with cancer this year, according to the American Cancer Society.
 Even though the rate of new cancer cases is dropping and the survival rate is increasing, it pays to know where the risks lie.
 All this month, Philly.com/health and OncoLink, a cancer information website developed by experts at the University of Pennsylvania's Abramson Cancer Center, are presenting 30 things you may not know about your risk of getting cancer.
 Check back each day for a new fact.